george-pov/YTSkedy/docs/architecture/integration-contracts.md

   models, or stored in browser runtime configuration.

-Per-user OAuth, credential migration to a dedicated secret store, retry, rate-limit handling, reconciliation, and production telemetry remain roadmap integration surfaces.
+Per-user OAuth, credential migration to a dedicated secret store, retry, rate-limit handling, reconciliation, and production telemetry are not part of the current integration surface.

 ## Contract Change Checklist